 Yet for businesses, YouTube has some downsides: YouTube makes money by selling pre-roll ads, content suggestions at the end of videos, and side screen offers.
 All of which you can’t always control, and which could even be for your competitors.
 It also limits the data you can view.
 For companies trying to convert leads and accounts, it provides little insight.

-The Bottom Line: While YouTube has a huge potential audience, only Vidyard integrates with sales and marketing systems, and offers ROI analytics.
 But, you can get the revenue-generating benefits of a video marketing platform like Vidyard and a social network like YouTube by using them together.

 Combine Vidyard and YouTube for the Win

 Vidyard and YouTube make a great pipeline-driving pair.
 Marketers can upload short teaser videos to YouTube which link back to their website where the full video is hosted by Vidyard (which integrates with your YouTube channel).